precice/openfoam-adapter/docs/config.md

 }
 ```

-{% note %}
+{% important %}
-The CalculiX adapter restarts simulations from the deformed interface mesh.
-This means that you need to set `restartFromDeformed true`.
+The option here defines the way the interface mesh is initialized when restarting an FSI simulation in OpenFOAM.
+In order to restart a coupled simulation, your solid solver needs to be capable of restarting mechanism as well.
+You can find more information about restarting coupled simulations on [Dsicourse](https://precice.discourse.group/t/how-can-i-restart-a-coupled-simulation/675).
-{% endnote %}
+{% endimportant %}

 #### Debugging